Model sharing and uploading¶

 done something similar on your task, either using the model directly in your own training loop or using the

 TFTrainer class.
-Let’s see how you can share the result on
+Let’s see how you can share the result on the

 Make your model work on all frameworks¶

 You probably have your favorite framework, but so will other users!
 That’s why it’s best to upload your model with both PyTorch and TensorFlow checkpoints to make it easier to use (if you skip this step, users will still be able to load your model in another framework, but it will be slower, as it will have to be converted on the fly).
-Don’t worry, it’s super easy to do (and in a future version, it will all be automatic).
+Don’t worry, it’s super easy to do (and in a future version, it might all be automatic).
 You will need to install both PyTorch and TensorFlow for this step, but you don’t need to worry about the GPU, so it should be very easy.
 Check the TensorFlow installation page and/or the PyTorch installation page to see how.

 First check that your model class exists in the other framework, that is try to import the same model by either adding